TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

    git config commit.template ~/.gitmessage.txt

-This command uses the file ~/.gitmessage.txt as git message tepmlate.
+This command uses the file ~/.gitmessage.txt as git message template.
 For additional information about how to set up a proper gitmessage see :ref:`committemplate`